<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 In shipping, paperwork is everything, and the most important document is the Bill of Lading (BOL).
 The BOL acts as a receipt and a contract between you and the carrier.
 It needs to be filled out completely and accurately with every key detail: who is shipping the items, who is receiving them, what’s being shipped, its weight, the piece count, and the correct freight class.
 Any errors on the BOL can cause significant delays and billing adjustments, which is why meticulous project management and customer service is so important.
 In addition to the BOL, make sure every pallet is clearly labeled with the shipper and consignee addresses.
 This simple step helps prevent your freight from getting lost in transit.

-Specify Correct Weight and Dimensions
+Double-Check Your Shipment's Weight and Dimensions

 Carriers use your shipment’s weight and dimensions to calculate rates and plan how to load their trucks.
 Getting these numbers right is essential for accurate pricing.
 Measure the length, width, and height of your palletized shipment at its widest points, and always round up to the next inch.
 Be just as precise with the weight.
 Carriers verify these details at their terminals, and if they find a discrepancy, you’ll face reweigh and reclassification fees.
 Providing accurate measurements from the start helps you avoid surprise charges and keeps your shipping budget on track, ensuring there are no financial surprises down the line.

-Common Prep Mistakes to Avoid
+Common LTL Prep Mistakes (And How to Avoid Them)

 Even seasoned shippers can make mistakes, but knowing the common pitfalls can help you avoid them.
 Paying attention to these three areas will save you time, money, and a lot of headaches:

-- Incorrect Freight Classification: Assigning the wrong NMFC freight class is one of the most frequent and costly errors.
+• Incorrect Freight Classification: Assigning the wrong NMFC freight class is one of the most frequent and costly errors.
 Double-check that you’re using the right class for your specific items.

-- Poor Packaging and Palletizing: Insufficient packaging is a leading cause of freight damage.
+• Poor Packaging and Palletizing: Insufficient packaging is a leading cause of freight damage.
 Don’t cut corners here—invest in quality materials to protect your valuable fixtures.

-- Inaccurate Weight and Dimensions: As mentioned, carriers will catch discrepancies.
+• Inaccurate Weight and Dimensions: As mentioned, carriers will catch discrepancies.
 Submitting precise numbers is the only way to guarantee an accurate freight quote and avoid extra fees.

 By sidestepping these common errors, you can streamline your shipping process and ensure a smooth logistics and distribution experience.